emarcey/cicerone/glossary/breweries.md

 	* They are in process of getting designation and authorization to use the logo
 * **Celis Brewery**: Pierre Celis' later American brewery in Austin Texas.
 Produced Celis White, then acquired by MillerCoors in 195.
 Sold to Michigan Brewing Company in 2001
 * **Chimay:** Trappist Brewery in Hainaut, Wallonia, Belgium at Abbaye de Notre Dame de Scourmont, see [Trappist Breweries](obsidian://open?vault=cicerone&file=modules%2Fbelgian%2F12__trappist_breweries)
+* **Chiswell Street Brewery:** a London-based Porter brewery that was once the 2nd largest brewery in England.
+Closed during WWII
 * **De Kluis:** brewery founded by Pierre Celis that revitalized Witbier as "Hoegaarden", later sold to Artois
 * **De Koninck Brewery:**
 	* founded in 1833 in Antwerp by Johannes Vervliet as Brouwerij De Hand